alifzl/kedro-docs/training_docs/04_dependencies.md

 ```bash
 kedro build-reqs
 ```

+> Note: `Pandas` and many other pre-requisitions for data science experiments are already added into template's `requirements.txt`.

 [`kedro build-reqs`](https://kedro.readthedocs.io/en/stable/09_development/03_commands_reference.html#build-the-project-s-dependency-tree) takes the `requirements.in` file (or `requirements.txt` if it does not yet exist), resolves all package versions and 'freezes' them by putting pinned versions back into `requirements.txt`.
 This significantly reduces the chances of dependencies issues due to downstream changes as you would always install the same package versions.